ehess98/skills-github-pages/index.md

+## Hello, This is my page.
 ---
-title: Welcome to my blog
+E-Blog: Welcome!
 ---